my-slab/design-tokens-graphql/README.md

 <h3>Transforms</h3>

-Fields also accept a `unit` argument.
+Fields can accept a `unit` argument.
 This provides a finite list of token specific transforms allowing us to change the value and unit returned on a field-by-field basis.

 Let's transform color's default `hex` value, to `hsl`.